LambdaHack/LambdaHack/PLAYING.markdown

 Playing Allure of the Stars
 ===========================

-Playing Allure of the Stars involves walking around the dungeon, alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
+Playing Allure of the Stars involves walking around the dungeon (err, a Solar System space-ship that incidentally closely resembles a fantasy dungeon, in this prerelease version of the game), alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
 The bloodthirsty monsters do the same,